ACGMN-I-Project/.github/profile/README.md

 ## This plan includes:

-- A vision for the future of ACGMN 和 its related fields.
+- A vision for the future of ACGMN and its related fields.
-- Methods 和 strategies to realize this vision.
+- Methods and strategies to realize this vision.
-- A summary of experiences 和 lessons learned.
+- A summary of experiences and lessons learned.
 - Tools created to support the project.
-- A record 和 collection of various works, events, 和 other materials produced within the ACGMN field 和 its related areas.
+- A record and collection of various works, events, and other materials produced within the ACGMN field and its related areas.

 ## Explanation:
-The term "ACGMN Instrumentality Project" refers to a comprehensive initiative aimed at fostering the growth 和 enjoyment of various forms of ACGMN's culture, including anime, manga, games, music,  novels.
+The term "ACGMN Instrumentality Project" refers to a comprehensive initiative aimed at fostering the growth and enjoyment of various forms of ACGMN's culture, including anime, manga, games, music,  novels.

 ## Key points of the project: